Myoclonus epilepsy with ragged-red fibers

 He was treated with thyroxine 100 μg daily.
 A repeat TSH level 6 weeks later was 26 μIU/ml, following which thyroxine was increased to 125 μg daily.
 His thyroid and biochemical studied normalized by his 3-month follow-up visit.
 The pseudohypertrophy partially regressed, and his proximal muscle power substantially improved.

 On examination, she was thyrotoxic with bilateral exophthalmos and a diffusely enlarged thyroid gland (goiter).
-Thyroid acropachy, a rare manifestation of autoimmune thyroid disease, is characterized by soft-tissue swelling of phalanges, clubbing of the terminal phalanges, and periosteal new bone formation in the hands and feet.
+Thyroid acropachy, a rare manifestation of autoimmune thyroid disease, is characterized by soft tissue swelling of phalanges, clubbing of the terminal phalanges, and periosteal new bone formation in the hands and feet.
 Localized myxedema—a result of the deposition of hyaluronic acid in the dermis and subcutis—typically occurs in the pretibial area, but rarely such deposits may affect other areas of the body.
 Localized myxedema is nearly always associated with autoimmune thyroid disease (ie, Graves disease).
 The myxedema ordinarily develops after the diagnosis of thyrotoxicosis has been established, but occasionally occurs before or with other clinical signs of hyperthyroidism.

 • Thyroid hormone has various effects on cellular metabolism, including (1) increasing basal metabolic rates; (2) increasing glucose uptake, glycolysis, and heat production in skeletal muscle; and (3) enhancing mitochondrial consumption of oxygen, pyruvate, and malate.

-• Thyroid-associated ophthalmopathy (or orbitopathy), however, is almost always observed in patients with Graves disease and is now thought to represent a separate autoimmune disorder, which likely comprises 2 distinct subtypes, congestive ophthalmopathy and ocular myopathy.
+• Thyroid-associated ophthalmopathy (or orbitopathy), however, is almost always observed in patients with Graves disease and is now thought to represent a separate autoimmune disorder, which likely comprises two distinct subtypes, congestive ophthalmopathy and ocular myopathy.

 Anatomy of the thyroid gland.
 The thyroid gland is located in the neck, anterior to the trachea, inferior to the thyroid cartilage (Adam’s apple) of the larynx, and medial to the common carotid arteries and internal jugular veins.